MistyDoe/KataWeek/README.md

 You are climbing a staircase.
 It takes `n` steps to reach the top.

 Each time you can either climb `1` or `2` steps.
 In how many distinct ways can you climb to the top?

+## Reverse Linked List
+Task from leetcode.com

+**Task**

+Given the `head` of a singly linked list, reverse the list, and return the reversed list.